Nick Hayes

 My interests are very broad, but generally united by an aim to do social and environmental good.
-In the past, this has included dolphin vocalization research, political discourse analysis, freelance translating, and data science for a global security nonprofit.
+In the past, this has included climate modeling, dolphin vocalization research, political discourse analysis, freelance translating, and data science for a global security nonprofit.
 Read more about my work at my blog.

 I earned master's degrees in Mathematics and Linguistics from Oxford, where I studied as a Rhodes Scholar.
 Prior to Oxford, I earned degrees in Mathematics and German from the University of Alabama, with some side quests into physics, psychology, and computer science.
-I also spent an academic year in Tanzania as a Boren Scholar, where I earned a fluency certificate in Swahili.
+I previously spent an academic year in Tanzania as a Boren Scholar, where I earned a fluency certificate in Swahili.
 For my CV: professional | fun.

 Please have a low bar for reaching out if anything piques your interest.